-Infant reflux is one of the top reasons families reach out to our pediatric providers.
+Infant reflux is one of the most prevalent reasons families reach out to our pediatric providers.
 It’s very common, but finding the right treatment for how to help infant reflux can be challenging.

 What is infant reflux?

-Gastroesophageal reflux (GER), or infant reflux, occurs when both food and acid come back up into the esophagus.
-When this happens, regurgitation, spitting up or liquid coming out of the nose or mouth often occurs.
-Infant reflux is common because babies don’t have stomach muscles that are strong enough yet to keep their food down, and they spend a lot of time lying down.
+Infant reflux, or gastroesophageal reflux (GER), occurs when breastmilk or formula comes back up into the esophagus from the stomach.
+When this happens, babies can spit up or vomit their milk from their nose or mouth.
+Infant reflux is common because babies have immature stomach muscles that aren’t strong enough yet to keep their food down, and they spend a lot of time lying down.

 “Infant reflux affects almost all families at one point in their parenting journey,” Morgan S. Allen, APRN-CNP, at Bon Secours Pediatric Gastroenterology Associates, shares.
 “As a provider who focuses on infant reflux, I hear the difficulties parents have with managing their baby’s reflux.
 In our pediatric GI office, we can sit together and review what exactly infant reflux is and different ways we can cope so you can enjoy your sweet baby!”